 April 24, 2020

-The coronavirus has impacted all of us in ways that were unimaginable just a couple of months ago.
+We know the Coronavirus has impacted everyone in ways that were unimaginable just a few months ago.
 This post is the first in a series designed to help you make the most of this challenging time.

 As the effects of this unprecedented time start to sink in, I feel the layers of my tough skin peeling back.
 At times, it feels like I’m starting to unravel — and not always in the best way.
 There’s just too much happening all at once.